§ 5-37.7-7 Disclosure.

 (2) A statement that the authorization for access to, disclosure of, and/or release of information may be withdrawn at any future time and is subject to revocation;

 (3) That the patient has the right not to participate in the HIE; and

-(e) Nothing contained in this chapter shall be construed to limit the permitted access to or the release, transfer, access or disclosure of confidential health care information described in subsection (b) of this section or under other applicable law.
+(e) Nothing contained in this chapter shall be construed to limit the permitted access to, or the release, transfer, access or disclosure of, confidential health care information described in subsection (b) or under other applicable law.

 (f) Confidential health care information received, disclosed, or held by the HIE shall not be subject to subpoena directed to the HIE or RHIO unless the following procedures have been completed: (i) The person seeking the confidential health care information has already requested and received the confidential health care information from the health care provider that was the original source of the information; and (ii) A determination has been made by the superior court, upon motion and notice to the HIE or RHIO and the parties to the litigation in which the subpoena is served, that the confidential health care information sought from the HIE is not available from another source and is either relevant to the subject matter involved in the pending action or is reasonably calculated to lead to the discovery of admissible evidence in such pending action.
 Any person issuing a subpoena to the HIE or RHIO pursuant to this section shall certify that such measures have been completed prior to the issuance of the subpoena.

 (g) Nothing contained herein shall interfere with, or impact upon, any rights or obligations imposed by the Workers Compensation Act as contained in chapters 29-38 of title 28.